Travel Guide: Best California Road Trips

 If you’re traveling with the whole family, keep kids occupied with a few road games, or pack a few podcasts or books on tape that everyone can enjoy.

-Otherwise, make sure you have a few essentials in case of a crisis, such as a first aid kit, flares, jumper cables, and extra cell phone chargers.
+Otherwise, ensure you have a few essentials in a crisis, such as a first aid kit, flares, jumper cables, and extra cell phone chargers.

-And keep in mind–even though you’re hitting the road, there’s no reason to concede to junky road snacks.
+And remember that even though you’re hitting the road, there’s no reason to concede to junky road snacks.
 Put the Pringles aside and splurge on a trusty cooler.
-You can pack tasty, filling, and healthy snacks such as dried fruit, guacamole, hummus and pitas, turkey jerky, or energy bars.
+Pack tasty, healthy snacks such as dried fruit, guacamole, hummus and pitas, turkey jerky, or energy bars.
 Never fear if you’re flagging and in desperate need of sweets–you can always pack a bar of dark chocolate or some chocolate-covered nuts for added protein.

 You can hit them all, or just pick a few–either way, here are our suggestions on California’s must-see sights.
 (Don’t worry.
 Even after your trip, there will still be plenty to see!)